 Spinels come in a stunning array of vivid colors, such as red, orange, purple, blue, and greenish blue.
 Throughout history, they have also been mistaken for other gemstones.
 For example, the Black Prince’s Ruby and Timur’s Ruby, both set in the British Imperial State Crown, are actually red spinels.
 Red and pink spinels are the most highly valued.
 Red spinels can appear to have the vivid, glowing color of rubies for a fraction of the price.
 Lavender and blue spinels are popular as well.

 Spinels tend to occur in sizes below two carats.
-They make wonderful, durable ring stones with strong dispersion or “fire,” which gives them that extra sparkle.
+They make wonderful, durable, and rare engagement ring stones with strong dispersion or “fire,” which gives them that extra sparkle.

 What can you get for a love that’s just out of this world?
 How about a moldavite, an extraterrestrial glass formed from an asteroid impact 150 million years ago?
 This asteroid struck at a velocity high enough to melt and splatter across what is now Austria, the Czech Republic, and Germany.
 The materials cooled so quickly they didn’t have time to crystallize.